 Many adult children may not be able to communicate well enough in their parents’ first languages to support decisions about health care; this is where bilingual/bicultural staff can help these residents live independently in safety and with dignity.

-Our website contains a comprehensive list of ethnicity-specific residential and home and community care services in Australia.
-You can see a list of ethnic specific nursing homes or Ethnic Specific Home Care Packages by opening the filters and selecting a Cultural Environment.
+Our website contains a comprehensive list of culturally-specific residential, home and community care services in Australia.
+You can see a list of culturally specific nursing homes or Culturally Specific Home Care Packages by opening the filters and selecting a Cultural Environment.

-Providers of multicultural translation, interpreting & information services are also profiled on this website.
-Alternatively, you can order a copy of the DPS Guide to Aged Care for a list of multicultural residential and community service providers in your state or territory.
+Providers of multicultural translation, interpreting and information services are also profiled on this website.
+Alternatively, you can order a copy of the Aged Care Guide for a list of multicultural residential and community service providers in your state or territory.